sfajfer/Master-of-Gu/chapters/11-Combat.md

 When wielding more than 1 weapon, you can make a number of melee attacks equal to the number of wielded weapons instead of just 1.
 If you elect to do so, all melee attacks made have a penalty equal to +(number of attacks * 10).
 You cannot wield more weapons than you have arms and hands.

 #### Unarmed Strike
-When you make an unarmed strike, you may make a number of punching attacks equal to the number of arms you have.
+When you make an unarmed strike, you may make a punching attack for each arm you have.
 Alternatively, you may kick once.

 Punching Attack: Roll a **Close Combat** skill test against an enemy within 1 meter.
 On a hit, deal 1 force damage, +1 damage for every 10 points you have in Strength.
 For every 5 damage dealt, even if it is reduced, you take 1 force damage directly to your hit points.
 Gu such as Metal Skin Gu and Copper Tendons Gu are typically used to prevent your own strikes from hurting you.

 Kick: Roll a **Close Combat** skill test against an enemy within 1 meter.
 On a hit, deal 1 force damage, +1 damage for every 5 points you have in Strength.
-The target is knocked backwards a number of meters equal to 10% of your Strength attribute (rounded down, minimum 1).
+The target is knocked backwards a number of meters equal to 1% of your Strength attribute (rounded down, minimum 1) and lands *prone*.

 ### Grapple
 Select an enemy of equal or lesser size in an adjacent square.
 Roll an opposed **Athletics** test against them.
 If you win, The creature is *restrained* and now occupies the same square as you while *restrained* in this way.
-Whenever you move, make an **Athletics** test with a +10 penalty for every 50 kilograms the grappled target weighs.
-On a success, you can move half your movement (rounded down).
+While you are grappling a creature, you may not make kicking attacks and the number of punching attacks you can make using the **Melee Attack** action is reduced by 1.
+You may expend your movement to make an **Athletics** test, with a +10 penalty for every 50 kilograms the grappled target weighs.
+On a success, you can move up to half your movement (rounded down).

 As a combat action, a grappled creature can attempt to break free, making an opposed **Athletics** test against the grappler.
 On a success, they break free.